mmatteo/legend-analysis-tutorials/testing-enviroment/01-ssh-tricks/README.md

 ## Through VCODE

-If you're usig windows it is probably easiest to work through VS code.
+If you're using windows it is probably easiest to work through VS code.
 A walkthrough of how to set up ssh for this is found here: https://code.visualstudio.com/docs/remote/ssh-tutorial Ignore the parts about Azure and setting up hosts.
+Also https://code.visualstudio.com/docs/datascience/jupyter-notebooks may be useful.

 ## Adding keys to github